 How to Get the Best Deal

-- Search the manufactures’ websites for current offers.
-Remember: Just like buyig a car, the advertised lease deal is usually negotiable.
+- Search the manufacturers’ websites for current offers.
+Remember: Just like buying a car, the advertised lease deal is usually negotiable.

-- In spite of the fact that almost one-third of new vehicle acquisitions are leases, many sales people are not aware of the current “best offers” and subsidies.
-Ask to speak to the internet manager, a lease specialist or the fleet manager.
+- In spite of the fact that almost one-third of new vehicle acquisitions are leasing, many salespeople are not aware of the current “best offers” and subsidies.
+Ask to speak to the internet manager, a leasing specialist or the fleet manager.